 As in previous years, we will furnish proxy materials to our stockholders primarily through the Internet.
 On April 5, 2023, we mailed to most of our stockholders a Notice of Internet Availability of Proxy Materials.
 This notice contains instructions on how to access our proxy statement and 2022 Annual Report to Stockholders and how to submit your proxy or voting instructions online.
 The proxy statement contains instructions on how you can request a paper or e-mail copy of the proxy statement and annual report, if you received only a notice by mail, and how you can elect to receive your proxy statement and annual report by e-mail, if you received them by mail.
-Stockholders who have previously elected delivery of our proxy materials electronically.
+Stockholders who have previously elected delivery of our proxy materials electronically will receive an e-mail with instructions on how to access these materials electronically.
 Stockholders who have previously elected to receive a paper copy of our proxy materials will receive a full paper set of these materials by mail.